Phase transition and gravitational waves in maximally symmetric composite Higgs model: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Anish Goshal for collaboration during the early stages of this work.
+We would like to thank Anish Ghoshal for collaboration during the early stages of this work.
 M.M. and I.N. thank Bogumi\l{}a \'Swie\.zewska for helpful discussions.
 A.B. is supported by the Department of Atomic Energy, Govt.\ of India.
 A.B. also acknowledges support from the Knut and Alice Wallenberg foundation under the grant KAW 2017.0100 (SHIFT project), and the Chalmers University of Technology, G\"oteborg, Sweden during the initial stages of this work.
 A.B. would like to express special thanks to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA$^+$ (Project ID 390831469), for its hospitality and partial support during the completion of this work.
 M.M. received support from Norwegian Financial Mechanism for years 2014-2021, grant nr DEC-2019/34/H/ST2/00707.
 M.M. acknowledges support by the Swedish Research Council (Vetenskapsr{\aa}det) through Contract No. 2017-03934.
-I.N. was supported by the research grant no. 2020/38/E/ST2/00243.
+IN was partially supported by the National Science Centre, Poland, under research grant no. 2020/38/E/ST2/00243.